john9francis/radiation-modeling/project_plan.md

 - Repeat everything with proton therapy instead of x-ray therapy

 # Plan 2: (7/17)
-This is the plan now that I’m basically finished with Phase 1:
+This is the plan now that I’m basically finished with Phase 1, and I kind of know more of what's going on:
 ### Phase 1: Create 1D model of a radiation treatment (10 weeks)
 - Have the model shoot one beam of the correct energy of photons into one detector
 - Display the amount of dose the detector receives.